Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/presentation_order_line_results.png)

+**PART_DM_LD.SQL**
-4. Open the worksheet for the part_dm_ld.sql.
+1. Open the worksheet for the 400_dimension/part_dm_ld.sql.
 Set the context of our script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_pl_db;
 use schema   main;
 use warehouse dev_webinar_wh;
 ```
-5. Put your cursor on the *"execute immediate"* command back up at the top of the script and run it.
+2. Put your cursor on the *"execute immediate"* command back up at the top of the script and run it.
 ![img](assets/anonymous_block_success.png)

-6. Let's verify that the data was loaded into the part_dm table.
+3. Let's verify that the data was loaded into the part_dm table.
 Copy/Paste this query into your worksheet.
 If you have run these load scripts multiple times you may see history changes in this table.
 ``` sql
 select *
 from dev_webinar_pl_db.main.part_dm p
 where p_partkey in ( 105237594, 128236374);
 ```
 ![img](assets/presentation_part_dm_output.png)

 <!-- ------------------------ -->
 ## BONUS - Type 2 Slowly Changing Dimension